gearup2000/k8s/README.md

 11. Deployment in Kubernetes.
 Application Update Strategies.
 12. Service in Kubernetes - Part 1.
 Type ClusterIP Endpoints.
 13. Service in Kubernetes - Part 2.
 Types-ExternalName, NodePort and LoadBalancer.
 Headless Service.
+14. Ingress in Kubernetes.
+Creating ingress on Minikube.